 - 1. Current site uses and users - a.
-Please include the current users and uses present at the site. - b.
+Please include the current users and uses present at the site.\ - b.
 Uses may encompass recreational, commercial, cultural, and scientific aspects.
 Include if a use is not currently present at a site. - 2.
 Potential future uses and users - a.
 Please include potential future users and uses of the proposed site. - b.
 Much like current uses, future uses may encompass recreational, commercial, cultural, and scientific aspects, as well as others not listed. - 3.
 How will altering this sites management designation impact existing and potential future uses and users? - a.
 Please outline the potential positive and negative impacts to current and future users as well as the degree of impact. - 4.
-How is the proposed site management compatible with the needs of coastal communities?
+How is the proposed site management compatible with the needs of coastal communities? - Suggest rewording: How will the proposed site management provide and KEY RESOURCES sustain the rocky shore resources Oregonians value? (these sites aren't 1.
+Rocky habitative present throughout the site. - - a.

-KEY RESOURCES

-- 1. Rocky habitat type present throughout the site. - a.
 Please include as much information as possible on the specific types and composition of rocky habitat present at the site (ex.
-Rocky intertidal with extensive tidepools, adjacent rocky cliffs, and rocky subtidal, etc.) - 2.
+Rocky intertidal with extensive tidepools, adjacent rocky cliffs, and rocky subtidal, etc.)\ - 2.
 Key resources are present at the site - a.
 Describe current rocky shore resources present at the site in as much detail as possible.
-These may include, but are not limited to- - kelp beds; pinniped haul out or pupping areas; seabird colonies; presence of threatened/endangered/protected species; - ii.
-Intertidal diversity and score/metric (invertebrates, marine plants, etc.)
+These may include, but are not limited to - kelp beds; pinniped haul out or pupping areas; seabird colonies; presence of threatened/endangered/protected species\; - Intertidal diversity and score/metric (invertebrates, marine plants, etc.)\ ii.

-- 3. List the animal and plant species you know exist at this site along with relative abundance. - 4.
+- 3. List the animal and plant species you know exist at this site along with relative abundance.\ - 4.
 Does this site include any unique or special features in relation to the Oregon coast? - a.
-This may include high quality examples of rocky shore habitats, etc. - b.
-Please discuss these site values and how a change in designation will impact them.
+This may include high quality examples of rocky shore habitats, etc. - 5. b.
+Please discuss these resources and site values and how a change in designation will impact them.